 Following is a description of the valuation techniques used for assets measured at fair value on a recurring basis.
-There have been no changes to the techniques used during the years ended December 31, 2021 and 2020.
+There have been no changes to the techniques used during the year ended December 31, 2022.

 Mutual funds: Valued at the NAV of shares on the last trading day of the fiscal year.